HATE CRIMES

 survivors' rights

-Over the course of the COVID-19 pandemic, domestic violence rates have increased drastically, and incidents of domestic violence have often become more severe.
-Whether physical, verbal, sexual, emotional, or any other form, domestic violence is unacceptable.
 I have co-sponsored multiple bills aiming to aid victims of domestic violence by expanding the definitions of abuse, improving protections for sexual assault survivors, expanding confidentiality protections, and increasing options for survivors who have been criminalized for actions as a result of their victimization.
-Recently, the House passed my bill, An Act promoting safety for victims of violent crime and human trafficking.
-I am committed to continuing to help & protect survivors.
+Additionally, I sponsored bills to protect and compensate victims of sex trafficking, which passed in the House.

 THE OPIOID EPIDEMIC

-Opioid addiction is a public health crisis.
-We should not simply brush it aside with arrests and incarceration.
-Instead, my efforts focus on prevention and treatment.
-I support programs that educate youth about addiction and identify and support students at risk, as well as ones that educate doctors about safer prescription management.
 We can also save more lives by increasing the availability of the overdose reversal agent Naloxone (Narcan) to first responders and caregivers and supporting long-term treatments, including housing for recovering addicts and treatment beds for those suffering from addiction.
-Prevention and long-term treatment are how we rescue our community from this deadly affliction.
+Prevention and long-term treatment are how we rescue our community from this deadly crisis.

 WORKING FAMILIES

-I grew up in a working class family and have seen first-hand the challenges that they face.
-Working families deserve programs that train them for good-paying jobs, fair compensation for hard work, job security, and protection from wage theft and exploitation.
-The COVID-19 pandemic hit working families hard.
-To remedy this, I have worked with colleagues to pass three bills helping low-wage workers with unemployment, and I have sponsored or co-sponsored many other bills designed to protect working families.
+I have worked with colleagues to pass three bills that help low-wage workers with unemployment, and I have sponsored or co-sponsored many other bills designed to protect working families.
 Additionally, I believe we should invest in quality childcare and early education, which will open up more opportunities for parents to provide for their families and advance their children’s future.
 I will continue to take the lead on these issues and advocate for working families.

 TRANSPORTATION